nerydlg/EloquentJS/README.md

 # EloquentJS
 this repository contains the JavaScript exercises, which appear in the Eloquent JavaScript book.
-Those are used only for education purpose
+I used it only for education purpose